Mobile Open Icon

 Attorney Serving Clients in Boca Raton

 Alimony provides economic assistance after a Florida divorce.
 The award and amount of alimony depends on the actual need of the receiving spouse and the ability of the other spouse to pay.
 Thereafter, the circumstances of one or both of the parties may change so that alimony is no longer needed or appropriate.
 Florida law does allow for the termination of alimony in certain situations.
 If you have questions regarding the termination or modification of your spousal support obligation, a Boca Raton alimony lawyer can assist you.
-At the Law Office of Jessica Mishali, P.A., we can provide legal guidance and representation to people who are opposing or seeking termination of alimony.
+At Mishali Law, P.A., we can provide legal guidance and representation to people who are opposing or seeking termination of alimony.

 Termination of Alimony in a Florida Divorce